aninditaimp-cloud/Rural-Health-Triage-Agent/README.md

 3. **Install dependencies:**
    pip install -r requirements.txt

-## Configuration
+## Configuration & Training

-Before running the agent, you must train the classification model using the provided dataset.
+This repository includes a pre-trained machine learning model (`triage_model.pkl` and `model_features.pkl`). **You do not need to train the model to use the application.** **[Optional] Retraining the Model:**

-Run the following command from the project root: python train_model.py
+If you wish to rebuild the model from scratch, you can run the training script from the project root:

+`python train_model.py`

-This script reads the symptom data from data/symptoms.csv, trains the classifier, and generates a saved model file (triage_model.pkl) required for execution.
+This script will read the raw medical data from `symptoms.csv`, process the categorical features using One-Hot Encoding, train a new Random Forest Classifier, and overwrite the existing model files.
 ## Execution
 This project is fully executable via the command line.